-

 Possible access

-- t = transmute (If a file is created in a directory with transmute access, it will inherit of the label of parent)
+- Transmute: a file created in a directory with transmute access will inherit the parent’s label

 Without any capability, you can only reduce accesses.
 If you want to change a rule you need CAP_MAC_ADMIN capability.